Animals extinct in the wild

 Hawaiian crow (Corvus hawaiiensis)

-The Hawaiian crow, originally native to the upland forests of Hawaii, was last documented in the wild in 2002.
-The main causes of its extinction are habitat loss, diseases such as the West Nile virus and the introduction of invasive species that affect its food sources and reproduction.
-There have been several reintroduction attempts to reintroduce the Hawaiian crow into the wild.
-The first attempts, in the late 1990s with the release of offspring, were unsuccessful.
+The Hawaiian crow, originally native to Hawaii’s upland forests, was last documented in the wild in 2002.
+The main causes of its extinction are habitat loss, diseases such as West Nile virus, and the introduction of invasive species that impair its food sources and reproduction.
+There have been several reintroduction attempts to return the Hawaiian crow to the wild.
+The first attempts, in the late 1990s using captive-bred birds, were unsuccessful.
 Most of the birds did not survive long in the wild.
 There are currently efforts to save the Hawaiian crow through targeted breeding programs and monitoring strategies.
-In December 2024, a new attempt was launched to resettle the species on the island of Maui.
+In December 2024, a new attempt was launched to re-establish the species on the island of Maui.

 (Photo: © U.S. Fish and Wildlife Service, Public domain, via Wikimedia Commons)